YouVersion Logo

 Cain and Abel, Part 1

-Seeing God’s response to Abel made Cain bitter.
-He was angry and ashamed that his offering wasn’t valued.
-He set himself on a course that would eventually bring him face-to-face with the very real dangers of sin.
-God saw the war raging inside of Cain and spoke a word of warning:
+Seeing God’s response to Abel made Cain bitterly jealous.
+He was angry and ashamed that his offering wasn’t favored.
+So he set himself on a course that would eventually bring him face-to-face with the very real dangers of sin.
+God saw the war raging inside of Cain and spoke a word of warning to him because of His love for him:

 Sin is never satisfied.
 It has infected us all and wants to consume us.
-Cain, in his bitterness and anger toward his brother, made a decision that sent all of humanity farther down the path of violence and destruction.
+Cain, in his bitterness and jealousy toward his brother, made a decision that sent all of humanity further down the path of violence and destruction.

 Now Cain said to his brother Abel, “Let’s go out to the field.”
 While they were in the field, Cain attacked his brother Abel and killed him.
 Genesis 4:8 NIV